cooscoos/Hoive/README.md

 ### Rule tweaks

+* history needs to be able to cope with turn skipping

+* can pillbug sumo higher layer beetles (no) - can it during tests?

 * Beetles need to obey freedom to move rule on their own layer (including if they're on layer 1 or above).
 Set up so that you have a beetle gate.

 * the Pillbug cannot move a piece through a Beetle gate (if there are two Beetles creating a gate on the second layer of the Hive).

-* can pillbug sumo higher layer beetles (no) - can it during tests?

 * can ladybird move over beetle on top of other chip (yes) - can it during tests?